 - Where you have agreed that we instruct external counsel, or another contractor such as an expert, then you will pay the amount either charged to us by that person, or pay that person direct where you are billed direct.

-- GST will be added to our fee (or any estimate or quote which we may give) in all cases except where the client is zero rated or exempt from GST.
+- GST will be added to our fees and charges (or any estimate or quote which we may give) in all cases except where the client is zero rated or exempt from GST.

-- Where we require a retainer in advance to cover fees, disbursements and charges, the money will be paid into our trust account.
+- We reserve the right to require payment of a retainer, or require security, to cover anticipated fees and disbursements.
+We may do this, on reasonable notice, at any time.
+Where we require a retainer in advance to cover fees, disbursements and charges, the money will be paid into our trust account.
 We will forward you an invoice and deduct the corresponding amounts when the payment is due.
 We will ask for further retainers as required.

 - If payment is not made, you will be responsible for all reasonable debt collection costs and/or legal costs (on a solicitor/client basis) that we incur in recovering outstanding amounts.

 - Where the engagement letter is addressed to more than one person, each shall be jointly and severally liable for our fees and disbursements and other charges.
 By "jointly and severally liable", we mean that each person is responsible for ensuring that our bill is paid, and we can pursue all or any one of you for the whole amount that is due to us.

 - It is important that the scope of our work is clear and agreed between us at the outset and also if this changes during the conduct of the particular matter.

 - Once the matter in respect of which we were engaged is at an end, save for legal duties which may subsist beyond expiration of the contract of retainer as a matter of law, we will not owe you any duty or liability in respect of any other matter, even if related, unless you specifically engage us in respect of those related or other matters.